The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 6. WHO IS INVOLVED IN THE PROBATE PROCESS IN FLORIDA?

-8. WHO SUPERVISES THE FLORIDA PROBATE ADMINISTRATION?
+8. WHO SUPERVISES THE FLORIDA PROBATE PROCESS AND ADMINISTRATION IN MIAMI-DADE COUNTY, FLORIDA?

 13. HOW ARE ESTATE CREDITORS HANDLED?